 Are you celebrating 10 years together?
 Or did you just get through a really hard time, like an illness or test of fidelity?
 No matter the circumstances, it’s a good idea to acknowledge why you’re choosing to renew your vows at this particular moment and what that means for your future together as husband and wife.

-Though you don’t want to repeat yourself, it’s always worth revisiting your marriage vows and reaffirming what you still find to be true.
+Though you don’t want to repeat yourself, it’s always worth revisiting your original wedding vows and reaffirming what you still find to be true.
 This also may mean acknowledging which vows you’ve broken.
 This is entirely up to the couple, but since some choose to renew their vows after a particularly stressful or tumultuous time, mentioning broken vows is a way to re-establish your commitment and transition into a new phase of your relationship as a married couple.

 One thing that you couldn’t do at your wedding that you should consider at your vow renewal is mentioning what you appreciate most about your marriage.
 How has your life changed for the better as a married couple?
 Is it different from what you expected?
 What did marriage teach you about true love?
 Every marriage is different, but these are just a few of the questions you can ask yourself as you start writing your marriage vows.